What are GPGPUs?

 This will give you access to the

-nvcc compiler and will set the environment variable
+nvcc compiler and will set the environment variables that can be used to compile and link against

 CUDA-based applications can be compiled on the login nodes, but cannot be run there, since they do not have GPGPUs.